The village of Grazzano Visconti

 The Golden Scope has already spoken some times about the Italian region named Emilia Romagna, showing historical places like Mattei Rocchetta or natural attractions like the Salina Natural Reserve of Cervia.

-In Italy during the mild and sweet fall season, a lot of people like to have the trips of the weekend, visiting places in the open air in direct contact with nature and also historical places, such as ancient and charming villages that are located throughout the peninsula from north to south.
+In Italy during the mild and sweet spring season, a lot of people like to have the trips of the weekend, visiting places in the open air in direct contact with nature and also historical places, such as ancient and charming villages that are located throughout the peninsula from north to south.

 Today we will take a “trip” in the province of Piacenza and more precisely in the municipality of Vigolzone, where there is a small village of medieval inspiration which has about 180 inhabitants: Grazzano Visconti.